-With respect to Mr. Stecker's directorships and/or other roles at Evolving Systems, Inc. (Nasdaq: EVOL), HealthWarehouse.com Inc. (OTCMKTS: HEWA), Live Microsystems, Inc. (OTC: LMSC), MRV Communications (Nasdaq: MRVC), SeaChange International, Inc. (Nasdaq: SEAC), and SITO Mobile, Ltd. (OTC: SITOQ), Mr. Stecker came to such directorships and/or other roles as the result of having been introduced or recommended to such company (and/or to one or more investors in such company) by Karen Singer, who was, at such time, and may continue to be, an investor in such company, either directly or through TAR Holdings, an entity over which she has sole voting and dispositive power.
+With respect to Mr. Stecker's directorships and/or other roles at Symbolic Logic, Inc. (OTC: EVOL), HealthWarehouse.com Inc. (OTCMKTS: HEWA), Live Microsystems, Inc. (OTC: LMSC), MRV Communications (Nasdaq: MRVC), SeaChange International, Inc. (Nasdaq: SEAC), and SITO Mobile, Ltd. (OTC: SITOQ), Mr. Stecker came to such directorships and/or other roles as the result of having been introduced or recommended to such company (and/or to one or more investors in such company) by Karen Singer, who was, at such time, and may continue to be, an investor in such company, either directly or through TAR Holdings, an entity over which she has sole voting and dispositive power.

 With respect to Mr. Volshetyn's current and past roles at CCUR, Mr. Volshetyn came to such roles as the result of having been introduced or recommended to such company by JDS1 which was, at such time, and continues to be, a significant investor in CCUR.
-With respect to Mr. Volshetyn's directorship at Evolving Systems (Nasdaq: EVOL), Mr. Volshetyn came to such directorship as the result of having been introduced or recommended to such company by Karen Singer, who was, at such time, and continues to be, an investor in such company.
+With respect to Mr. Volshetyn's directorship at Symbolic Logic (OTC: EVOL), Mr. Volshetyn came to such directorship as the result of having been introduced or recommended to such company by Karen Singer, who was, at such time, and continues to be, an investor in such company.
 With respect to Mr. Volshetyn's directorship and position as Chief Financial Officer at Spartacus Acquisition Corporation (formerly Nasdaq: TMTS, TMTSW, and TMTSU), Mr. Volshetyn came to such directorship and position as the result of having been introduced or recommended to such company (and to an investor in the company) by CCUR, which was, at such time, an investor in such company's sponsor, Spartacus Sponsor LLC.
+With respect to Mr. Volshetyn's nomination for election to the Board of Directors of SeaChange (Nasdaq: SEAC), Mr. Volshetyn was nominated to such directorship as the result of having been introduced or recommended to such company by Karen Singer, who was, at such time, and continues to be, an investor in such company.

-Except as disclosed in this Proxy Statement, there are no arrangements or understandings between the members of the JDS1 Group or any other person or persons pursuant to which the nomination of the Nominees described herein is to be made, other than the consent by each Nominee to be named in this Proxy Statement and to serve as a director of the Company if elected as such at the Annual Meeting, and/or the proposal of the Declassification Proposal.
+Except as disclosed in this Proxy Statement, there are no arrangements or understandings between the members of the JDS1 Group or any other person or persons pursuant to which the nomination of the Nominees described herein is to be made, other than the consent by each Nominee to be named in this Proxy Statement and to serve as a director of the Company if elected as such at the Annual Meeting.